17 Ancient Metagenomic Pipelines

 • deduplication/ or merged_bams

-• These contain the most basic BAM files you would want to use for downstream analyses (and used in the rest of the genomic workflow of the pipeline)
+• These contain the most basic BAM files we would want to use for downstream analyses (and used in the rest of the genomic workflow of the pipeline)

 • They contain deduplicated BAM files (i.e., with PCR artefacts removed)